Finol12/ImmoEliza_Data_Analysis/README.md

 Fatemeh Loni

 ## Timeline
 .
-Data Analysis and Visualization: Approximately 5 days\n
-.
-Machine Learning Model Development: Approximately 4 days\n
-.
-FastAPI Integration: Approximately 3 days\n
+Data Analysis and Visualization: Approximately 5 days .
+Machine Learning Model Development: Approximately 4 days .
+FastAPI Integration: Approximately 3 days

 ## Personal Situation
 This project was completed as part of the AI Bootcamp at BeCode.org.